2001 Translation The 2001 Translation :

 So should we fix the problem by putting a comma after ‘today,’ so it reads, ‘I’m telling you today, you will be with me in paradise?’

-However, there is a second explanation that solves all of these problems.
+However, there is a second explanation.

 The criminal’s point-of-view